Wireless Telecommunications Services

 Company Spotlight:

-AT&T Mobility serves some 142 million total mobile users in the US, second only to Verizon Wireless.
-It also provides international network coverage for its subscribers in more than 200 countries through partnerships with other carriers.
+AT&T Mobility serves some 200 million total mobile users in the US, second only to Verizon Wireless.
+It also provides international network coverage for its subscribers in about 200 countries through partnerships with other carriers.

-China Mobile Communications is the world's largest wireless network operator by subscribers, serving nearly 900 million users.
+China Mobile Communications is the world's largest wireless network operator by subscribers, serving nearly 1 billion users.
 It provides wireless services under the GoTone and M-Zone brands in some 30 regions of mainland China.

 Products, Operations & Technology